Associate Professor of Economics

-Dr. Jui-Chi Huang is an Assistant Professor of Economics at Penn State Berks.
+Dr. Jui-Chi Huang is an Associate Professor of Economics at Penn State Berks.
 Huang's fields of study are monetary economics and international economics.
 His research in economics emphasizes applied monetary and international economics, international market structures and integration, strategic trade policies, and pass-through economics.
 Huang’s teaching interests are macroeconomics, money and banking, monetary economics, financial markets, and international economics.
 He also teaches economics online.
 In addition to regularly presenting papers at professional meetings, he has published in selected refereed journals such as Asian-African Journal of Economics and Econometrics, Journal of Economics and Economic Education Research, Managerial Finance and the Journal of Business Economic Research.
 More about Huang, visit his website.

 Most Recent Publications: